What Unhealthy Pride Looks Like

 - Struggle admitting a wrong

-- Defend their kids and attack anyone who addresses their kid’s wrong behavior
+- Defend their kids and attack anyone who addresses their kid’s wrong behavior (because they think it reflects bad on them)

 - Refuse to or are slow to say, “I was wrong.
 Will you forgive me?”